rombrew/phobia/doc/CLI.md

 Note the different types of registers.
 There are registers intended for saving as configuration.
 Other registers provide information to read only.
 Virtual registers provide a different way to access other registers (usually this is taking a value in other units).
-There are also registers-pointers that are required to configure data transfer between different subsystems.
+There are also link registers that are required to configure data transfer between different subsystems.

-Each register can have its own write and read handlers, thus performing complex non-obvious actions during access to it.
+Each register can have its own write and read handlers thus performing a complex non obvious actions during access to it.

 ## Basic commands